 Theta Token Network

-The THETA tokens were launched in December of last year and are currently ERC-20 tokens.
-Once the blockchain launches (est. late 2018) these ERC-20 tokens can be exchanged for native tokens at a 1:1 ratio.
+The THETA tokens were launched in December of 2017 and were issued as ERC-20 tokens.
+Once the blockchain launches (est. late 2018) these ERC-20 tokens were exchanged for native tokens at a 1:1 ratio.

-These tokens are already a part of the SLIVER.tv platform and are used to reward viewers, streamers and those who share their resources (memory/bandwidth) with the Theta Network.
+These tokens were also an early part of the SLIVER.tv platform and are used to reward viewers, streamers and those who share their resources (memory/bandwidth) with the Theta Network.

 In fact the mainnet did not launch until March 12, 2019, which was a few months late, but the launch went well, with no issues.
 In addition to swapping the ERC-20 THETA tokens, users also received an airdrop of the Theta Fuel (TFUEL) tokens.